IBM/dotnet-s390x/README.md

 and follow the instructions.

-Make sure you used `./dotnet-s390x-bump`, since it creates a tag.
+Make sure you used `./dotnet-bump`, since it creates a tag.

-After bulding, run:
+After building, run:

 ```
-./dotnet-s390x-release
+./dotnet-release
 ```